 In Good Shepherd Health Care Center, 7.92% Percentage of Patients

 This metric measures the percentage of long-term care patients who required additional assistance with activities of daily living over time.
 ADL's include activities such as getting dressed and using the bathroom.

 Ability to Keep Residents Mobile

-In Good Shepherd Hlth Care Center of Santa Monica, 14.05% Percentage of Residents
+In Good Shepherd Health Care Center, 12.45% Percentage of Residents

 This indicates the percentage of residents who maintained mobility over time.
 Optimizing mobility is often a great sign for residents' health.

-In Good Shepherd Hlth Care Center of Santa Monica, 1.49 Hospitalizations per 1,000 resident days
+In Good Shepherd Health Care Center, 1.61 Hospitalizations per 1,000 resident days

 This is the number of times residents are hospitalized per thousand days of care.
 There is typically a correlation between avoiding hospitalizations and the quality of long-term care.